RuoHan-Chen/VanderbiltBlockchain2024Project/README.md

 - A video walkthrough on using Remix will be added soon for further instructions.

 ## Step 6: Submit Project
-- Submit the project on this form [https://forms.gle/8DTtaoZNDhAqvXV29/]
+- Submit the project on this form https://forms.gle/8DTtaoZNDhAqvXV29/
+- If you are working on the bounty, please indicate that on the form.
 ---

 Be sure to test your new features thoroughly before submitting the project.